Iamouma/binary_trees/README.md

-This project is about Binary trees, a type of data structure.A binary tree is a tree data structure in which each node has at most two children, referred to as the left child and the right child.
-That is, it is a k-ary tree with k = 2.
-A recursive definition using set theory is that a binary tree is a tuple (L, S, R), where L and R are binary trees or the empty set and S is a singleton set containing the root.

 ### Toggle navigation
 Curriculum
 SE Foundations
 Average: 141.92%
-### 0x1B.
-C - Sorting algorithms & Big O
+### 0x1D.
+C - Binary trees
 C
+Group project
 Algorithm
 Data structure
- Weight: 2
+ Weight: 5
- Project to be done in teams of 2 people (your team: Ouma Ouma) Project over - took place from Jan 17, 2024 6:00 AM to Jan 24, 2024 6:00 AM An auto review will be launched at the deadline
+ Project to be done in teams of 2 people (your team: Ouma Ouma) Project over - took place from Feb 26, 2024 6:00 AM to Mar 1, 2024 6:00 AM An auto review will be launched at the deadline
 ### In a nutshell…
 Contribution: 100.0%
-Auto QA review: 30.55/48 mandatory & 59.95/100 optional
+Auto QA review: 157.0/157 mandatory & 179.0/196 optional
-Altogether:  101.81%
+Altogether:  191.33%
-Mandatory: 63.65%
+Mandatory: 100.0%
-Optional: 59.95%
+Optional: 91.33%
 Contribution: 100.0%
-Calculation:  100.0% * (63.65% + (63.65% * 59.95%) )  == 101.81%
+Calculation:  100.0% * (100.0% + (100.0% * 91.33%) )  == 191.33%

-### Background Context
-This project is meant to be done by groups of two students.
-Each group of two should pair program for at least the mandatory part.

 ### Resources
 Read or watch:

-Sorting algorithm
-Big O notation
-Sorting algorithms animations
-15 sorting algorithms in 6 minutes (WARNING: The following video can trigger seizure/epilepsy.
-It is not required for the project, as it is only a funny visualization of different sorting algorithms)
-CS50 Algorithms explanation in detail by David Malan All about sorting algorithms
+Binary tree (note the first line: Not to be confused with B-tree.)
+Data Structure and Algorithms - Tree
+Tree Traversal
+Binary Search Tree
+Data structures: Binary Tree
-### Learning Objectives
+Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 ### General
-At least four different sorting algorithms
-What is the Big O notation, and how to evaluate the time complexity of an algorithm How to select the best sorting algorithm for a given input What is a stable sorting algorithm
+What is a binary tree
+What is the difference between a binary tree and a Binary Search Tree What is the possible gain in terms of time complexity compared to linked lists What are the depth, the height, the size of a binary tree What are the different traversal methods to go through a binary tree What is a complete, a full, a perfect, a balanced binary tree
 ### Copyright - Plagiarism
 You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
 You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.